statechannels/website/server/docs/getting-started.md

 Finally, we’re ready to return to rolling the dice.
 This button will do a few things:

-1. It moves the game forward from PRE_GAME to COMMITTING_HASH by the START_GAME action
+1. It moves the game stage forward from PRE_GAME to COMMITTING_HASH by the START_GAME action
 2. Then, since it’s still our player’s turn, we’ll need to take the COMMIT_TO_HASH action, which involves
     1. Generating our player’s number
     2. Generating our player’s salt